 - a.
-If there are known inconsistencies between the final project and the as-built drawings and project manual, the team is strongly encouraged to document these inconsistencies and submit the documentation to the competition manager as soon as possible after the inconsistency is known.
-The competition manager will then submit this documentation or a summary of the documented inconsistencies to the respective juries and inspectors at the appropriate time. - b.
-If undocumented inconsistencies are discovered during inspections, the competition manager will compile a summary of the inconsistencies and submit the summary to the respective juries at the appropriate time.
+If there are known inconsistencies between the final project and the as-built drawings and project manual, the team shall document these inconsistencies and submit the documentation to the competition manager as soon as possible after the inconsistency is known.
+The competition manager will then submit this documentation or a summary of the documented inconsistencies to the respective juries and inspectors at the appropriate time - b.
+The competition manager will compile a summary of all undocumented inconsistencies discovered during the inspections process and submit the summary to the respective juries at the appropriate time.